ryannhally/CS390Githubtutorial/README.md

 Now the file is in our staging enviornment.

 ## Commiting changes
 Now that we've created a file and Git is tracking the changes we make to it, we can start to **commit**.
 Making a **commit** is like saving changes on a word document.
 You are saving the current state of the code.
-Every **commit** has a **commit message**, which you can use to add a breif description.
+Every **commit** has a **commit message**, which you can use to add a brief description of the changes you've made.
 Here is how to commit:

 ```
 git commit -m "COMMIT MESSAGE"
 ```

 ## Branching
+Say you way to focus in on changing a specific component of your code, like a feature.
+You might want to create a **branch** to work on it, and then combine it with the rest of your project once you've finished it.

 A **branch**

 ```
 git checkout -b <my branch>
 ```